On the complexity of cusped non-hyperbolicity: Certificates

 \subsection{Non-hyperbolicity}

 We end this section on certificates with the main theorem stated in the introduction, following the outline of Proposition \ref{prp:fundFaults}.

-\begin{proof}[Proof of Thm.\,\ref{thm:main}.]
+\begin{proof}[Thm.\,\ref{thm:main}.]
 Suppose $\TT$ is a compact orientable triangulation and $\partial \TT$ is a nonempty union of tori, and suppose $\TT$ is not hyperbolic.
 Then by Theorem \ref{thm:thurston}, $\TT$ admits an essential surface of nonnegative Euler characteristic.

 If $\TT$ admits an embedded projective plane, then by Proposition \ref{prp:fundFaults} it admits a fundamental normal such surface $\Sigma$. $\Sigma$ itself constitutes a proof against hyperbolicity, verifiable as an embedded projective plane in time polynomial in $\TT$ by the bounds of Lemma \ref{lem:hlp} and the algorithm of Proposition \ref{prp:aht}.